-- The family must be eligible for the Housing Choice Voucher program. - The family must qualify as a first-time homeowner, or may be a co-operative member. - The family must meet the Federal minimum income requirement.
-The family must have a gross annual income equal to the Federal minimum wage multiplied by 2000, based on the income of adult family members who will own the home. - For disabled families, the minimum income requirement is equal to the current SSI monthly payment for an individual living alone, multiplied by 12. - For elderly or disabled families, welfare assistance payments for adult family members who will own the home will be included in determining whether the family meets the minimum income requirement.
-The PHA may establish a higher income standard for disabled families and/or for non-disabled families.
-However, a family that meets the federal minimum income requirements (but not the PHA's requirement) will be considered to meet the minimum income requirement if it can demonstrate that it has been pre-qualified or pre-approved for financing that is sufficient to purchase an eligible unit.
+- □ The family must qualify as a first time homeowner, or may be a co operative member. □ The family must meet the Federal minimum income requirement.
+The family must have a gross annual income equal to the Federal minimum wage multiplied by 2000, based on the income of adult family members who will own the home. - ☐ For disabled families, the minimum income requirement is equal to the current SSI monthly payment for an individual living alone, multiplied by 12. - For elderly or disabled families, welfare assistance payments for adult family members who will own the home will be included in determining whether the family meets the minimum income requirement.
+The PHA may establish a higher income standard for disabled families and/or for non disabled families.
+However, a family that meets the federal minimum income requirements (but not the PHA's requirement) will be considered to meet the minimum income requirement if it can demonstrate that it has been pre qualified or pre approved for financing that is sufficient to purchase an eligible unit.